acceleratedscience/omgui/README.md

 <!-- [![License MIT](https://img.shields.io/pypi/frameworkversions/jupyterlab/omgui)](https://jupyter.org/) -->

 OMGUI is a web interface that makes it dead-simple to visualize and triage your molecule results in Python.
 It supports small molecules as well as macromolecules like proteins.
 Run it from a **Jupyter Notebook** or any **Python** script.

-This project also includes the [chartviz](docs/chartviz.md) and [molviz](docs/molviz.md) sub-libraries for generating data data charts an molecular images in 2D and 3D.
+Included are also the [chartviz](docs/chartviz.md) and [molviz](docs/molviz.md) sub-libraries for generating data charts an molecular images in 2D and 3D.

 [![Documentation](docs/assets/btn-docs.svg)](docs/readme.md#omgui---documentation)
 [![Quick start](docs/assets/btn-quick-start.svg)](#quick-start)